 Caution: For models with air switch, the green On/Off button enables/disables the output.
 Turn on the air switch first before turning this button on; conversely, turn this button off before switching off the air switch in the back.

 For the models without air switch, this button turns the power on and off.

-2) Connect a resistive load between + and - terminals, or temporarily short the + and - terminals of the power supply with a test lead with sufficient thickness.
+2) Connect a resistive load between + and - terminals, or temporarily short the + and - terminals of the power supply with a test lead.

-- 3) Adjust the COARSE voltage knob (knob 7) slightly up so that the CC indicator turns red. - 4) Adjust the CURRENT control (knobs 4 & 5) to reach the desired current level, repeat 3) if needed. - 5) The current limit has now been preset.
-Do not change the CURRENT knobs (4&5) if you want to keep the same current limit, or mark the positions of the knobs 4&5 so you can return to the same level. - 6) Turn the voltage knobs down so that the current meter reads less than 1A, then remove the load between the (+) and (-) terminals and go to section 3.3(1) for CV operation procedures.
+3) Adjust the COARSE voltage knob (knob 13) slightly up for the CC indicator to turn red.

+4) Adjust the CURRENT control (knobs 3 & 4) to reach the desired current level, repeat 3) if needed.

+5) The current limit has now been preset.
+Do not change the CURRENT knobs (3&4) if you want to keep the same current limit, or mark the positions of knobs 3&4 so you can return to the same level.

+6) Turn the voltage knobs down so the current meter reads less than 1A, then remove the load between the (+) and (-) terminals and go to section 3.3(1) for CV operation procedures.